johnnovak/johnnovak.site/blog/_posts/2016-09-21-what-every-coder-should-know-about-gamma.md

 * Gamma is only relevant for graphics professionals working in the print industry where accurate colour reproduction is of great importance---for general image processing, it's safe to ignore it.
+* I'm a game developer, I don't need to know about gamma.
 * The graphics libraries of my operating system handle gamma correctly.[^osgamma]
 * The popular graphics library *&lt;insert name here&gt;* I'm using handles gamma correctly.
 * Pixels with RGB values of (128, 128, 128) emit about half as much light as